 The implied constants above depend only on $B_{\infty},B_0,\CU,\CX$.

 Finally, we apply Proposition \ref{prop:HLintegralforsubset} with The Lang-Weil estimate \eqref{eq:Lang-WeilZmodl} for $\CU$ implies Therefore using \eqref{eq:IXmodulIU}, we get, where the implied constant depends only on $B_{\infty},B_0,\CU,\CX$.
 This finishes the proof. \end{proof} Our second application is to estimate integral points on $\CX$ lying in $\CZ$ modulo any single sufficiently big prime.
-This is used in Section \ref{se:er:primeextpoly} for the treatment of error terms. \begin{corollary} Under the hypothesis of Proposition \ref{prop:HLintegralforsubset}, we have, uniformly for any prime $p_0$ sufficiently large, where the implied constant may depend on $B_{\infty},B_0,\CX,\CZ$, but it is independent of $p_0$. \end{corollary} \begin{proof} We keep using the constant $M_1>2$ (depending only on $B_{\infty},B_0,\CX$) in the proof of Corollary \ref{co:appromainterm} such that, $\delta_X|_{B_{\infty}\times B_{f,0}^\CX}$ is the composition of the locally constant function $\delta_{B_\infty}^{M_1}$ \eqref{eq:deltaBM} with projection $B_{\infty}\times B_{f,0}^\CX\to B_{0,M_1}^\CX$.
+This will be used in Section \ref{se:er:primeextpoly} for establishing the geometric sieve. \begin{corollary} Under the hypothesis of Proposition \ref{prop:HLintegralforsubset}, we have, uniformly for any prime $p_0$ sufficiently large, where the implied constant may depend on $B_{\infty},B_0,\CX,\CZ$, but it is independent of $p_0$. \end{corollary} \begin{proof} We keep using the constant $M_1>2$ (depending only on $B_{\infty},B_0,\CX$) in the proof of Corollary \ref{co:appromainterm} such that, $\delta_X|_{B_{\infty}\times B_{f,0}^\CX}$ is the composition of the locally constant function $\delta_{B_\infty}^{M_1}$ \eqref{eq:deltaBM} with the projection $B_{\infty}\times B_{f,0}^\CX\to B_{0,M_1}^\CX$.

-We also recall the constant $M_0$ in the proof of Proposition \ref{prop:restrictionTamagawa} depending only on $\CX,\CU$ such that that \eqref{eq:mpXmpU} holds for any $p>M_0$.
+We also recall the constant $M_0$ in the proof of Proposition \ref{prop:restrictionTamagawa} depending only on $\CX,\CU$ such that \eqref{eq:mpXmpU} holds for any $p>M_0$.
 Consequently, for any such $p$, thanks to \eqref{eq:Psil-1}, we compute

 Therefore, by the Lang-Weil estimates \eqref{eq:Lang-WeilFp} \eqref{eq:Lang-WeilFpsmooth}, the implied constant depending only on $\CX,\CZ$.

 For any prime $p_0\nmid l_0$, consider Then if $p_0>\max(M_0,M_1)$, following the proof of Corollary \ref{co:appromainterm} above, we have where the implied constant depends only on $B_{\infty},B_0,\CX,\CZ$.